 - Under Vermont state law, all individuals under the age of 23, under custody of the DOC, and without high school diplomas, have a mandatory education requirement.
 These students are enrolled upon admission.

-The Woodside Juvenile Rehabilitation Center, known simply as Woodside, is operated by the Family Services Division of the Vermont Department for Children and Families.
-Woodside provides short- and long-term placements and treatment services for youth in a safe and secure environment.
-Residents receive medical and psychiatric services in the least-restrictive setting possible given their needs.
-Woodside serves youth ages 10 to 17 who:
+Vermont plans to replace the Woodside Juvenile Rehabilitation Center, which was operated by the Family Services Division of the Vermont Department for Children and Families.
+Woodside used to provide short- and long-term placements and treatment services for youth in a safe and secure environment.
+Residents receives medical and psychiatric services in the least-restrictive setting possible given their needs.
+Woodside used to serve youth ages 10 to 17 who: